Can a contact lens get lost behind my eye?

 Here’s good news: That’s impossible.

 The inner surface of the eyelids has a thin, moist lining called the conjunctiva.
-At the back of the eyelids, the conjunctiva folds back and becomes the outer covering of the white part of the eyeball.
+At the back of the eyelids, the conjunctiva folds back and becomes the outer covering of the white part of the eyeball (sclera).

-The continuous nature of the conjunctiva from the eyelids to the eyeball makes it impossible for anything to get behind the eye and become trapped there.
+The continuous nature of the conjunctiva from the eyelids to the sclera makes it impossible for a contact lens to get lost behind your eye and become trapped there.

 Sometimes, if you rub your eyes or get bumped in the eye when wearing a soft contact lens, the lens might fold in half and dislodge from the cornea.
 The folded lens might get stuck under your upper eyelid so that it seems to have disappeared.

 Usually if this happens, you will get the feeling that something is in your eye.
 Eye doctors call this feeling a foreign body sensation.

 If this occurs, you can usually find the lens by adding a few contact lens rewetting drops to your eye and then gently massaging your eyelid with your eye closed.
 In most cases, the folded lens will move to a position on your eye where you can see it and remove it.

 If the lens remains folded in half, soak it in contact lens solution for a few seconds, then gently rub the lens to return it to its original shape.

 If you can’t find your “lost” contact lens with this technique, try to gently turn your upper eyelid inside out.
 (It’s really not as gross as it sounds.)